 The Hayward Police Department began its Body Worn Camera (BWC) program in 2015.
-BWC's have proven to be an invaluable tool for law enforcement in documenting interactions with the community, investigating and prosecuting criminal behavior, and providing litigation protection for the city.
-Some limitations of BWCs are their inability to provide a stable overview of an incident and, based on the BWC's positioning on officers (upper chest area), they are unable to capture officers' observations while they are driving their patrol vehicles.
-BWCs are also prone to potential non-activation by an officer in dynamic, high-stress critical incidents.
+BWCs have proven to be an invaluable tool for law enforcement in documenting interactions with the community, investigating and prosecuting criminal behavior, and providing litigation protection for the city.
+Some limitation of BWC's include their inability to provide a stable overview of an incident and based on the BWC's positioning on officers (upper chest area), they are unable to capture officers' observations while they are driving their patrol vehicles.
+BWC's are also prone to potential non-activation by an officer in dynamic, high-stress critical incidents.
+The HPD's BWC Policy 425 is attached for review (Attachment III).

-Axon Fleet 3 system is made up of a front-facing dual-view camera that can record both video footage as well as capture images of license plates.
+The Axon Fleet 3 system is made up of a front facing dual-view camera which can record both video footage as well as capture images of license plates.
 These actions occur simultaneously.
 In addition, a second infrared camera is positioned inside the passenger compartment to provide coverage of the prisoner transport area.
 The camera system for video footage can be activated manually, or by up to ten triggering events such as activation of emergency lights, unlocking of less lethal or lethal weapons from the vehicle, reaching a certain vehicle speed, or upon the recognition that a collision has occurred.
 In addition, Fleet 3 cameras can be paired with officers' current BWCs to allow their BWCs to be automatically activated upon the activation of the Fleet 3 cameras.